Retail Sales Strategy

 It's simple.
 Upselling shows a shopper a better product like the Pendleton after showing them a cheaper wool shirt.
 Cross-selling, also called adding-on, shows a shopper a companion product or product system that makes the original product choice more complete.
 Think of the bag with the shoes, the nails with the hammer, and the router with the new tablet.

 In both cases, you have to believe in your product.
 How will you do that when you can't conceivably buy most of what you sell?
-One way to build your confidence is by asking the customer at the end: when did you know you would buy it?
+One way to build your confidence is to ask the customer at the end: When did you know you would buy it?
 Was it something you said?
 Something they felt?
 Anything that helps you understand their mindset is great.

-Next, don't get so wrapped up in the formula of "sell, then upsell."
+Next, don't get so wrapped up in the "sell, then upsell" formula.
 If you've already sold them on a premium product, don't talk yourself out of the sale by making it sound like more work than the basic version.
 If they balk at the price, always talk about how you lose the X benefit by stepping down.
 Don't present the two products as about the same, or you'll only sell the cheaper version.

 The add-on, however, differs from the upsell.
 You want to ensure the shopper has decided on the main item first.
 Once they have gone through the stress of allowing themselves to spend their money and said Yes, I'll take it, it's much easier for them to say yes again.